Mexico avocado production to continue uninterrupted despite coronavirus

-MEXICO CITY, April 8 (Reuters) - U.S. consumers, the primary market for Mexico’s $3 billion avocado export business, will have uninterrupted access to the coveted crop as growers continue to work despite the coronavirus.
+MEXICO CITY (Reuters) - U.S. consumers, the primary market for Mexico’s $3 billion avocado export business, will have uninterrupted access to the coveted crop as growers continue to work despite the coronavirus.

 Unlike the beer industry, which reduced operations to a minimum after the Mexican government declared a health emergency, the avocado farmers do not plan to slow down.